167th Airlift Wing: History

 In March 2002, West Virginia Senator Robert Byrd announced that the unit would transition to the C-5 Galaxy aircraft.
 On 4 December 2006 the first C-5 aircraft assigned to the unit landed at Shepherd Field.
 Ten more aircraft were assigned to the 167th Airlift Wing throughout the following two years.

 On 28 March 2007 the unit launched its first C-5 mission from Shepherd Air Field.
 After a brief stop at Dover Air Force Base, the aircraft continued on to Camp Lemonier, Djibouti, Africa, delivering two CH-53E Super Stallion helicopters (used for humanitarian assistance, personnel and equipment movement, and noncombatant casualty evacuations) and more than 60 marines supporting Combined Joint Task Force - Horn of Africa.

-The wing has since retired its fleet of C-5 aircraft and has received eight C-17 Globemaster III transport aircraft.
+In February 2012, the Force Structure Overview was released by the Secretary of the Air Force.
+The document detailed numerous aircraft changes throughout the active, Guard and Reserve forces, including the replacement of the unit's C-5 aircraft with McDonnell Douglas C-17 Globemaster IIIs.
+On 25 September 2014, the 167th Airlift Wing flew its final C-5 mission, a local training sortie.
+That same day the wing received its first C-17 Globemaster III aircraft, one of eight C-17s the unit is slated to receive.